Management

 A Contractors Guide to Freelancing

-The Office for National Statistics (ONS) has published a report showing that the number of self-employed people has risen from just 3.3 million in 2001, representing 12% of the UK labour force, to 4.8 million by 2017, representing just over 15% of the workforce.
+The Office for National Statistics (ONS) has published a report showing that the number of self-employed people has risen from just 3.3 million in 2001, representing 12% of the UK labor force, to 4.8 million by 2017, representing just over 15% of the workforce.

 Things to consider before going freelance